Algebraic Overshear Density Property: Open problems

 In \cite{straight} Kaliman shows that an algebraic isomorphism of two affine subvarietes $X, Y \subset \CC^n$ extends to a holomorphic automorphism of $\CC^n$ if $n > \max(2 \dim X, \dim T X)$.
 The key ingredient in his proof is to use overshears of a suitable LND.
+More recently, an improved theorem was also given by Kaliman \cite{MR4098881}.

 \begin{problem} Let $Z$ be an affine-algebraic manifold with the algebraic overshear density property.
 Let $X$ and $Y$ be algebraically isomorphic subvarieties of $Z$.
 Does every algebraic isomorphism $X \to Y$ extend to a holomorphic automorphism $Z \to Z$? \end{problem}